- About Us

 Handaxes are stone tools that were used in the Ice Age.
 They were multi purpose tools, a bit like a modern Swiss army knife.

 Twenty-eight handaxes and some smaller pieces of flint (known as flakes) were found.
 The remains of mammoth, including tusk fragments and teeth, and fragments of deer antler were discovered at the same time.
-The discovery of the handaxes was reported through a scheme set up to report archaeological finds from the sea; the BMAPA Protocol.
+The discovery of the handaxes was reported through a scheme set up to report archaeological finds from the sea; the BMAPA Marine Aggregate Industry Protocol for the Reporting of Finds of Archaeological Interest.

 How old are they?